-How to use the Steam Deck UI on your gaming PC
+How to get the Steam Deck UI on your gaming PC

-In order to use the Steam Deck UI on your desktop, you first need to go through a few simple steps in order to access the Steam Beta.

-This gives you access to new features and updates to your Steam client.
-It's free and you can reverse the process at any point if you don't like the experience and you want to opt-out.
+To use the Steam Deck UI on your desktop, you first need to enroll in the Steam Beta.
+This is open to everyone, so it will only take you a few minutes.
+This grants you access to new features and updates for your Steam client.
+It's free, and you can reverse the process at any point if you dislike the experience and want to opt out.
+It's possible that the feature will eventually exit the beta, but for now, this is the only way to access it.

-The access the Steam Beta follow these steps:
+To access the Steam Beta follow these steps:

 - Open Steam